How to manage your IP

 - Always think about what to share, how much to share and when to share it.

-Always a non-disclosure agreement (NDA) to keep your invention a secret when talking to others.
+Always use a non-disclosure agreement (NDA) to keep your invention a secret when talking to others.
 You can download an NDA template for free from the gov.uk website.

 - UK Intellectual Property Office for advice on registering your trademarks, design rights and patents.